astromechza/demo-app/README.md

 A small http UI echo server to use as a platform engineering example application.
 This listens with HTTP on port `8080` and can output various facts about the request and server.
 This is great for demonstrating:

-- Deployment lifecycle
+- **Deployment lifecycle**
+  - Update the message-of-the-day or background color, redeploy, and watch the replicas update.
-- Customisation of environment variables of files in the container
+- **Customisation of environment variables and files in the container**
+  - For example, a different message-of-the-day per environment.
-- Customisation of container resources
+- **Customisation of container resources**
+  - The detailed drop down shows the platform and number of cpus available.
-- Load-balancing between replicas
+- **Load-balancing between replicas**
-- Autoscaling based on request rate
+  - The HTTP endpoint and readiness checks can be used as a load balancing target.
+  - The HTTP page reloads itself every few seconds to continuously generate requests.
-- Demonstrating a Redis and/or Postgres connection
+- **Demonstrating a Redis and/or Postgres connection**
+  - A counter is stored in Redis, and a query is performed against postgres to validate the connection.

 ![screenshot of demo-app](./screenshot.png)